 We all remember the hilarious 90s sitcom Seinfeld, starring Jerry Seinfeld, Elaine Benes, Cosmo Kramer, and George Costanza as reruns continue to play on our TV screens today.
 According to Bustle, millennials are now claiming that Seinfeld is an offensive show due to several episodes being ‘insensitive’ and ‘stigmatizing towards some societal group’.

-Millennials Find the Jokes Offensive
+Millennials Find Jokes From Seinfeld Offensive

-We’ll start off with what was claimed to be offensive and then segue into Jerry Seinfeld’s response.
+We’ll start off with what was claimed to be offensive and then segue into Jerry’s response.
 The first joke that millennials found to be insensitive was “the soup nazi” joke.
 In this episode, a strict chef is named The Soup Nazi because of his demand for army-level discipline.
 Apparently, this was deemed insensitive because it parodies conditions that Jews were held hostage in at concentration camps during WWII.

 The next joke is the “Puerto Rican Flag joke.”
 In this episode, Kramer accidentally sets the Puerto Rican flag on fire and in order to try and stop the burning flames, he stomps on it.